-We start our fifth year of RVing this month and can't wait for all the adventures ahead.
-But along the way, in over 100,000 miles of travel, we’ve learned a few things.
+We are in our 9th year of RVing and we can't wait for all the adventures ahead this summer.
+But along the way, in over 250,000 cumulative miles of travel over the years, we’ve learned a few things.

 And we’ve made some mistakes.

 So here they are – our RV rules for the road we’ve embraced after 75,000 miles of motorhome travel.

 RV Rules for the Road #1: There is No Hurry

 Okay, sometimes you really do have to be somewhere at a certain time but, in general, RV travel calls out to be flexible.
 To enjoy it to the max, you need to be able to stop when you want, where you want.
 Make that one of your always-follow RV rules for the road.
 Setting an agenda, over-planning and plotting out stop-by-stop overnights is way too organized for us and causes us to miss the things you can’t find in a book or through online research, the things that just happen, like taking a road far off the interstate just because it looks interesting.